Andersonrodd/NodeAPI/README.md

   .catch((err) => console.log(err));

 ```
-To run the project locally use the following command
+To run the project locally, use the following command

 ```
 npm start